 Point of Attachment Questions

-In order for the CMP worker to correctly attach the cable from the pole to the customer's cable, at least 24" of cable should be extending out of the weatherhead.
+In order for our line worker to correctly attach the cable from the pole to your cable, at least 24" of cable should be extending out of the weatherhead.

-The customer is responsible for having the hook installed in a solid framing member in such a way as to provide the proper clearances for the CMP cable over roads, driveways, lawns, or other surfaces.
-The hook is used to attach CMP's cable from the pole to the building.
+You are responsible for having the hook installed in a solid framing member to provide the proper clearances for the cable over roads, driveways, lawns, or other surfaces.
+The hook is used to attach the cable from the pole to the building.
 The hook should be located below the service weatherhead not more than 24 inches away.

 If the pipe of your mast is more than 30" above the roof, it must be supported with a guy wire.
-This wire is used to offset the pull from the weight of the CMP cable coming in from the pole.
-Often the weight of this cable gets very heavy when laden with ice and snow and could cause the mast to bend.
+This wire is used to offset the pull from the weight of the cable coming in from the pole.
+Often the weight of this cable gets very heavy with standing ice and snow and could cause the mast to bend.

 Riser Cable Questions

-The National Electric Code and CMP both require a mast kit to have conduit a minimum of 2" in diameter for services less than 100'.
+We follow the National Electric Code and require a mast kit to have conduit a minimum of 2" in diameter for services less than 100'.
 For service drops longer than 100' a 2-1/2" minimum conduit is required.